01mf02/jq-lang-spec/spec.typ

     jq is a widely used tool that provides a programming language to manipulate JSON data.
     However, it is currently only specified by its implementation, making it difficult to reason about its behaviour.
-    To this end, I provide a syntax and denotational semantics for a subset of the jq language.
+    To this end, we provide a syntax and denotational semantics for a large subset of the jq language.
-    In particular, the semantics provide a new way to interpret updates.
+    Our most significant contribution is to provide a new way to interpret updates that allows for more predictable and performant execution.
   ],
   keywords: ("JSON", "semantics"),